Creating a switchable optical cavity with controllable quantum-state mapping between two modes: Introduction

 \section{Introduction}

-Systems composed of a cavity and atoms, which are trapped inside this cavity, provide a versatile environment for engineering complex non-classical states of light~\cite{larsonJOM06, pradoPRA11,domokosEPJD98,savage90,rongChPB11,nikoghosyanPRL12,liuQIP13,ficekPRA13,xiaoQIP13,liuQIP14}.
-The main reason why these systems are so practical is that one can easily control the evolution of their quantum state just by illuminating atoms with a laser~\cite{McKeeverSCI04,boozerPRL07,weberPRL09,nollekePRL13,hackerNAT16}.
-Researchers achieve such high level of control over the evolution of quantum states employing atoms, which can be modeled by few special level schemes.
+Quantum systems, in which a control of the coherent evolution is possible, are of great importance from a theoretical and a practical points of view, and therefore, such systems always attract research interest~\cite{bo17,liu17}.
+Systems composed of a cavity and atoms, which are trapped inside this cavity, are such systems because one can easily control the evolution of their quantum state just by illuminating atoms with a laser~\cite{McKeeverSCI04,boozerPRL07,weberPRL09,nollekePRL13,hackerNAT16}.
+Moreover atom-cavity systems provide a versatile environment for engineering complex non-classical states of light~\cite{larsonJOM06,pradoPRA11,domokosEPJD98,savage90,rongChPB11, nikoghosyanPRL12,liuQIP13,ficekPRA13,xiaoQIP13,liuQIP14}.
+Researchers achieve such high level of control over the evolution of quantum states employing atoms, which can be modelled by few special level schemes.
 The simplest and frequently considered schemes are three level atoms in $\Lambda$ and $V$ configurations~\cite{imamoglu99,miranowicz02,boozer07,harkonen09,jiong12,zhang14,casabone15,dong16}.
 The main advantage of these atoms is the possibility of working with the two-photon Raman transition involving an intermediate level, which is populated only virtually during the whole evolution.
 Since atoms are driven by a classical laser field, the Raman transition takes place only if the laser is turned on.
 The same idea allows for full control of the system evolution in many other level schemes.
 Therefore researchers have used and studied intensively many different types of atoms coupled to the cavity mode~\cite{lin08,xiao08,sharypov13,everitt14,yavuz05,serra05, xiao06,kurz14,lloyd01,clark03,wilkSCI07}.
 There is, however, one important atomic level scheme, which is almost ignored by researchers in the context of atom-cavity systems --- a four-level atom in the diamond configuration (a $\Diamond$-type atom, also known as a double-ladder four-level atom).
 Despite the fact that this level scheme is rich in quantum interference and coherence features~\cite{Ou2009} and has many other applications~\cite{yan06,kajari07,becerra08,stowe08,hsu11,kolle12,lee13,parniak15}, to the best of our knowledge there are only few articles about the $\Diamond$-type atom coupled to the quantized field modes~\cite{grynberg90,rathe95,hu99,deng08,qamar09,li2011,qiang12,ge13,wang13,baghshahi14,offer16,baghshahi16}.